Sherman5A/apple-silicon/report/report.md

 Similarly to Intel, AMD uses the x86 ISA.
 This because of AMD and Intel's continued cross-licensing deals.
 In 1975 AMD manufactured a clone of the Intel 8080, creating the Am9080.
-Intel and AMD proceeded to enter a formal cross-licenceing agreemnt for Intel's processor patents in 1976.
+Intel and AMD proceeded to enter a formal cross-licencing agreement for Intel's processor patents in 1976.
 The partnership continued when IBM offered to use Intel processors in the IBM PC, with the condition that Intel licence manufacturing of their CPU's to a second-source to ensure competition and ample supply.
 This